GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### How to trigger
 Enter identity verification, and select hybrid handoff ('Use your phone to take photos').
-Cancel out of the next screen and return to 'How would you like to add your ID?'.
+Click `Back` on the next screen and return to 'How would you like to add your ID?'.
 Repeat until you become rate limited.